Rose Bampton: Later life and career: 1950–2007

+Bampton portrayed Aunt Polly in the 1956 U.S. Steel Hour production of Frank Luther's musical version of Tom Sawyer.

 After her opera career ended, Bampton embarked on a second career as a voice teacher, serving for lengthy periods on the voice faculties of Manhattan School of Music and the Juilliard School (1974–1991).
 She also had shorter stints on the faculties at University of North Carolina School of the Arts, Drake University and Adelphi University.

 She died on August 21, 2007 and was interred at St. David's Episcopal Church in Radnor, Pennsylvania.